AnantharamanLab/VIBRANT/README.md

     `cd VIBRANT/databases`
 6) Download and setup databases.
 This will take some time due to file sizes, but it only needs to be run once.
 This step requires 20GB of temporary storage space and ~11.2GB of final storage space.
 Run the following:
     `python3 VIBRANT_setup.py` or `./VIBRANT_setup.py`
-7) VIBRANT can automatically verify that downloads, setup and installation of dependancies was completed properly.
+7) This step is included in step 6.
+This can be used if you have already completed step 6 and want to re-test the setup.
+VIBRANT can automatically verify that downloads, setup and installation of dependencies was completed properly.
 You may choose to skip this, but it's very quick.
-This script can be called as many times as necessary to run verifications.
+This flag can be called as many times as necessary to run verifications.
-    `python3 VIBRANT_test_setup.py` or `./VIBRANT_test_setup.py`
+    `python3 VIBRANT_setup.py -test` or `./VIBRANT_setup.py -test`

 ### Testing VIBRANT